Crash Avoidance Driving Course Douglas County

 - CO written permit test

-- Required six hours of professional behind the wheel (BTW) training.
+- Required 6 hours of professional behind the wheel (BTW) training.
 FREE pickup and dropoff at school and home in most of Douglas and Arapahoe County.

 - Drivers License Test + 50% off a second test if needed.

-- Crash Avoidance Course (additional, advanced four hours of training)
+- Crash Avoidance Course (additional 4 hours of advanced training)